Setup new configuration

 • Grafana URL: This is just a URL where your Grafana is available.

-• API Key OR Username / Passoword for Admin user.
+• API Key OR Username / Password for Admin user.
 See authentication section if you need more information.

 • Uploaded Folders: The watched field defines folders which will be considered for manipulation.
-The dashboards should be stored as JSON files in the $OUTPUT_PATH/dashboards/$GRAFANA_FOLDER_NAME directory.
-Where $OUTPUT_PATH is the path defined in the dashboard_output configuration property and $GRAFANA_FOLDER_NAME the name of the folder to which the dashboards will be uploaded.
-In case of the above configuration file, the dashboards should be stored locally in the dashboards/dashboards/Example and dashboards/dashboards/Infrastructure/ directories.
+The dashboards should be stored as JSON files in the $OUTPUT_PATH/$ORG_NAME/dashboards/$GRAFANA_FOLDER_NAME directory.
+Where $OUTPUT_PATH is the path defined in the output_path configuration property and $GRAFANA_FOLDER_NAME the name of the folder to which the dashboards will be uploaded.
+In case of the above configuration file, the dashboards should be stored locally in the exports/org_main-org/dashboards/Example and exports/org_main-org/dashboards/Infrastructure/ directories.

 ├── bin